-- Leveraging and results: Since the beginning of the CWF, BWSR has awarded nearly \$45 million, and has leveraged an additional \$44 million through federal and local partnerships.
-This funding has resulted in: - o 1,280 land and water treatment practices completed - 187 easements that will permanently protect more than 1,486 acres of native buffer in 23 counties - o 60 feedlots fixed, eliminating runoff to nearby streams - 2,095 acres of native buffers established along waterways - 141 septic systems replaced, preventing more than 10 million gallons of sewage per year from entering waterways - Restoration and protection implementation grants: In FY1012, \$16.6 million in competitive state grants were awarded to local governments.
-Total requests for projects were approximately three times greater than available funds. - Permanent conservation easements: Up to \$6 million is being allocated by BWSR for permanent conservation easement projects to establish buffer strips adjacent to public waters and up to \$1.3 million for conservation easements in wellhead protection areas. - AgBMP Loan program: To date, \$4.7 million in loans were awarded by MDA to local governments, supporting more than 250 water quality projects.

-- Technical assistance including "edgeof-field water quality monitoring": MDA provides assistance, resources, technology, and services in support of the local delivery system.
+- Restoration and protection implementation grants: In FY12, \$16.6 million in competitive state grants were awarded to local governments.
+Total requests for projects were approximately three times greater than available funds. - Permanent conservation easements: Up to \$6 million is being allocated by BWSR for permanent conservation easement projects to establish buffer strips adjacent to public waters and up to \$1.3 million for conservation easements in wellhead protection areas. - Agricultural best managment practices Loan program: To date, \$4.7 million in loans were awarded by MDA to local governments, supporting more than 250 water quality projects. - Technical assistance including "edge-of-field water quality monitoring": MDA provides assistance, resources, technology, and services in support of the local delivery system.
 MDA's technical assistance aims to get information and tools into the hands of individuals working on project planning and implementation at the local level. - MDA also conducts edge-of-field monitoring that provides water quality data for multiple demonstration projects including Discovery Farms Minnesota and the Root River Field to Stream Partnership.
 These sites provide accurate scientific data that can be used to inform on-farm management decisions.
 The MDA works in partnership with SWCDs and Watershed Districts (WD) to conduct this type of monitoring.